-The basic building blocks used by CICS applications are the CICS transaction and the unit of work (UOW).
-Typically, a UOW is short-lived, because it is undesirable for it to hold locks for long periods, thus causing other UOWs to wait on resources and possibly abend.
-A CICS transaction consists of one or more UOWs.
-It provides the environment in which its associated UOWs will run-for example, the transid, program name, and userid.
-Typically, like the UOWs of which it consists, a CICS transaction is short-lived, because the aim should be for it to use CICS resources only while it is doing work-it should not spend long periods waiting for input, for example.
+The basic building blocks used by CICS applications are the CICS transaction, which in turn is made up of one or more units of work (UOW).
+Both the transaction and the UOW are typically short-lived.

+A UOW is short-lived because it should not hold locks for long periods, thus causing other UOWs to wait on resources and possibly abend.
+A CICS transaction provides the environment in which its associated UOWs run; for example, the transaction ID, program name, and user ID.
+A CICS transaction is typically short-lived, because the aim is for it to use CICS resources only while it is doing work; it should not spend long periods waiting for input, for example.